HGlick has rescued and placed stray cats for over 20 years and has personally fostered more than ten during that time

 A very successful way to de-energize his battery is to provide several periods of human hand toy activities.
 Flickering your fingers on their paws or belly provides quite an exercise for your little kitty, as he waves furiously in response.

-Step 3: How to Litter Train a Kitten
+Step 3: How To Train a Kitten to Use the Litter Box

 Train the kitten to use the litter pan AS SOON AS HE ARRIVES.